 Below are the two steps you as an inventor would take when choosing to file a provisional patent application for your invention:

 The first step is to file your provisional patent application.
 You’ll also be required to pay the filing fee, which is generally $125 for a small company.
 Note that the provisional application will not include the ‘Claims’ section, which specifically includes a claim or declaration, that the invention is yours and that you are unaware of any similar types of inventions that already have patent protection.
 What is, however, required in this application is a description of your invention.
 You should be detailed and specific as to all aspects and features of your invention.
 To reiterate, while you are not required to include a ‘Claims’ section in your provisional patent application, you can do so if you wish.
 This can help you succeed in your non-provisional application should you choose to file it within 12 months after the filing of the provisional application.

 After filing for a provisional patent, you’ll have 12 months to then file for non-provisional patent protection.
 After filing this application, the non-provisional application claims the benefit of the provisional application.
 Therefore, you should make sure that your provisional application is specific and detailed.
 While it is a rather straightforward and easy application, take it seriously because all items in that provisional application will be put into the non-provisional application.

 Keep in mind that provisional applications are not examined.
 Only non-provisional patent applications are placed in a queue and subsequently examined.

 If you need help applying for a patent or if you are unsure whether or not you should file for a provisional or non-provisional patent, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.